Duty, Honor, Country Commission

 West Point is a uniformed liberal arts college that produces officers like the ROTC programs across the nation.
 Yet, the Army retains a higher percentage of ROTC officers than Academy graduates.

-At an absolute minimum, a Borman Commission 2.0 should restore the Honor System to the Corps of Cadets with an absolute standard of integrity.
+At an absolute minimum, the Duty, Honor, Country Commission 2.0 should restore the Honor System to the Corps of Cadets with an absolute standard of integrity.

 Restore academic excellence in every degree-granting program.
 Restore the highest standards of meritocracy, excellence, and integrity.